24karat-io/fcl-kms-gcp-authorizer/README.md

 > Forked from: https://github.com/doublejumptokyo/fcl-kms-authorizer

-In order to use this package, the following steps have to be completed:
+To use this package, the following steps have to be completed:

 1. [Installation](https://github.com/lukaracki/fcl-kms-gcp-authorizer/#installation)
 1. [GCP KMS Setup](https://github.com/lukaracki/fcl-kms-gcp-authorizer/#GCP-KMS-Setup)
 2. [Flow Account Creation using **_GCP KMS Raw Hex Key_**](https://github.com/lukaracki/fcl-kms-gcp-authorizer/#flow-account-creation)

-When you've completed the steps above you can use this library to sign transactions from the created Flow account using the key you've setup via GCP KMS.
+When you've completed the steps above you can use this library to sign transactions from the created Flow account using the key you've set up via GCP KMS.

 ## Installation